mapseed/platform/README.md

 ### Configuring the Dev API

+Now that you have the client installed, all you need to do is load the API.
+The API powers the database that manages the community generated reports.

+The platform is capable of manging multiple "flavors" - a flavor is a custom front end map deployment that can have it's own configuration and style rules, but still connect with other flavors on a shared back end, powered by the same data API.

+Hey Duwamish has its own flavor configuration in the ``duwamish_flavor`` folder for Seattle residents, and Hey Willamette has its own flavor configuration in the ``willamette`` folder for Portland residents.

 We have a Dev API with dummy data that you can load locally.
 To enable it, go to the `src` folder and create a new hidden text file called `.env` and paste in the following information:

 ```